 How to collect Salivary SARS-CoV-2 (IgG) Antibody Panel

 APPROVED SARS-CoV-2 IgG SALIVA COLLECTION METHODS

-By testing for coronavirus antibodies to a combination of SARS-CoV-2 antigens (Nucleocapsid or N-protein, Spike protein, or Receptor Binding Domain in Spike or RBD) in the same saliva sample, this test can determine if a subject is:
+By testing for coronavirus antibodies to a combination of SARS-CoV-2 antigens (Nucleocapsid Protein, Spike Protein, or Receptor Binding Domain in Spike) in the same saliva sample, this test can determine if a subject is: